Jernskegg/ci-portfolio-project-1/README.md

    desktop 1920x1080 to 1920x290. works as intended.

-   the following devices have been tested on chrome developer tool emulator and worked as intended.
+   The following devices have been tested on chrome developer tool emulator and worked as intended.
    * Galaxy Note II
    * Kindle Fire HDX
    * Pixel 2